ChinKX/transaction-history-module/README.md

 ## Additional feature:

-- The app will blur the screen after 15s of inactivity and auto log out after another 15s (total 30s).
+- The app will blur the screen after 15s of inactivity and auto log out after another 15s of inactivity (total 30s).